 - If you're in an area where a protest or similar is occurring, leave if it is safe to do so.

 Terrorism is a threat throughout the world.
 More information:

 Terrorist threat worldwide

 Road conditions, street lighting and vehicle maintenance are generally poor.
 Driving at night is hazardous.
-Night construction on the Pan-American Highway is frequent, often with little or no signage to alert drivers.
+There is frequently night construction on the Pan-American Highway, often with little or no signs to alert drivers.

 By law, if there is a motor vehicle accident, affected vehicles must not be moved and drivers must remain at the scene until traffic police arrive.

 - first check you have adequate insurance cover

 - find out about local traffic laws and practices before driving